 Our ground-based classes, including Aerial Yoga, Handstands, and Flexibility are open to mixed level students including beginners through advanced.
 These classes develop strength, flexibility, and aerial smarts while staying low to the ground.
 Although the class moves together as a group, each student is challenged at their own level of strength, flexibility, and control.
 These classes are a great way to develop your aerial body and brain, at any level.

 Higher level classes are where you learn the really enthralling aerial skills, including impressive sequences, drops and dives, and momentum based skills.
 Entry into our higher level classes requires a Level Test, administered by a senior instructor.
 Level Tests are specific to each apparatus, and include a variety of skills, a short sequence on the apparatus, and a strength assessment.
 Our goal is for each student to succeed at the level they’re in, so the level tests are designed to give you a head start in the next level.

 Students who feel ready to level up can request a level test be administered.
 Your instructor may recommend a Level Test at some point in your journey, as well.
 A new Level Test is required to progress into each new level.
 Since our curriculum includes a wealth of information, the typical student spends many months to years at each level, while still learning new material and growing as an aerialist the whole time.

-For students who are comfortable with a variety of Level 1/2 skills and have passed the Level 2 Test.
-Level 2 students have a solid working understanding of the apparatus and their body in the air, and are able to complete longer and more complex aerial sequences without assistance or prompting.
-Level 2 classes up the strength factor, as students develop the foundations of more advanced moves such as drops and dives.
-By the end of Level 2 students will have impeccable form in strength based skills and be ready to take it further.
+For students who have mastered a variety of Level 2 skills and have passed the Level 3 Test.
+Level 3 students have a solid working understanding of the apparatus and their body in the air, and are able to complete longer and more complex aerial sequences without assistance or prompting.
+Level 3 classes up the strength factor, as students develop the foundations of more advanced moves such as drops and dives.
+By the end of Level 3 students will have impeccable form in strength based skills and be ready to take it further.